senserf/picos/README.txt

 	   repository (on sheerness) and start a new one on the Olsonet server.
 	   I am archiving the sheerness repository, and the older versions of SIDE will no longer be retrievable directly.

+ R061021A  When a process is killed, and its descendants list is nonempty, the
+	   descendants are moved to its parent process.
+Previously, it was illegal to kill a process with a non-empty list of decendants.
+	   A new event added to the Process AI: CHILD.
+This event is triggered whenever a child of the process terminates.
+Info01 and Info02 are then set to their values in the children, as for DEATH.

+	   There are no more zombies, i.e., processes that have been killed while somebody is waiting for them.
+Wait request that used to be queued at such processes are now moved to a special list.

+           Added terminate () as a Station method, which terminates all processes run (owned) by the station.
+This is intended as a prereq for reset.

+	   Added Boolean transmitting () to Port and Transceiver.
+The method returns YES, if the Port/Transmitter is currently emitting an activity.

+	   Note: manual still has to be updated.